CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-8.md

 #### 8.1.3.
 Pause patrol
 To pause a patrol, tap the **Patrol** button on the toolbar at the bottom of the Observation page.
 Then tap the **Pause patrol** option.
 A location will be taken and then the patrol will be paused.
 The START PATROL button is now labeled **RESUME PATROL**.

-Pausing a patrol can be disabled in the configuration (TODO: link).
+Pausing a patrol can be disabled in the configuration (see section 6.5.1.4).
 In this case, the **Pause patrol** option will not be available.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/smart/image75.png" /></td>